 Health education contributes to fostering improved health, while recognizing there are many factors that promote health at every stage of a person's development.
-Throughout this curriculum, opportunities are provided for students to attain and maintain a healthy mind, body, and spirit and to acquire the understandings, skills, and confidences needed to make informed decisions related to healthy eating and physical activity, prevention/management of health challenges, negotiating disagreements, safety and protection, personal identity, and stress management.
+Throughout this curriculum, opportunities are provided for learners to attain and maintain a healthy mind, body, and spirit.
+Students can acquire the understandings, skills, and confidences needed, for example, to make informed decisions related to personal eating practices, changes of puberty, the impact of illness/disease, identity and well-being, violence, peer pressure, and self-regulation.

-Social Studies Physical Language Education Arts Identity and Thinking Interdependence Understandings Skills, and Confidences Sense of Self, Community, and Place Health Arts Informed Lifelong Engaged Education Education Learners Citizens Engagement and Action Social Literacies
+Social Studies Physical Language Education Arts Identity and Thinking Interdependence Sense of Self, Skills, and Community, and Place Health Arts Lifelong Engaged Education Education Citizens Learners Engagement Social Literacies Responsibility Mathematics Science

-Responsibility

-Mathematics